What's On

 In 1994, Edina Roth was still running the AA & RAC 3-Star hotel.

 1995 to 2006: Stewart & Robert Mecham and Nicola & Robert Musetti.
-The Mechem and Musetti family purchased Westover Hall Hotel in 1995 and managed the business as resident proprietors.
+The Mechem and Musetti family purchased Westover Hall Hotel in 1995, reportedly for £309,000, and managed the business as resident proprietors.

 Stewart Mechem had previously enjoyed a successful career in the fashion industry and was a former marketing director for the premium clothing company Aquascutum.